Quarter, Really

 Confusing Denominations

 One of the biggest errors is mixing up quarters with other coins.
-That's why a nickel is 5 cents, a dime is 10 cents, and a penny is 1 cent.
-Here's the thing — if you accidentally use dimes instead of quarters, you’ll end up with 100 coins instead of 40.
+On top of that, a nickel is 5 cents, a dime is 10 cents, and a penny is 1 cent.
+If you accidentally use dimes instead of quarters, you’ll end up with 100 coins instead of 40.
 That’s a lot of extra counting.

 Calculation Errors

 Another mistake is forgetting to convert dollars to cents.
-But if you try to divide $10 by 25, you get 0.
-On top of that, always remember: work in the same unit.
-So naturally, 4, which doesn’t make sense.
+If you try to divide $10 by 25, you get 0.4, which doesn’t make sense.
+Always remember: work in the same unit.
 Dollars to cents, or quarters to dollars.
 Mixing them up leads to confusion.

 Practical Tips for Counting Coins